-The total number of ethnic Chinese in New Zealand was about 105,000 according to the census of 2001.
-This was about 2% of the national population, making the Chinese the largest non-European, non-Polynesian minority group.
+The total number of ethnic Chinese in New Zealand was about 171,411 in 2013 – up from about 105,000 in 2001.
+This was about 4% of the national population, making the Chinese the largest non-European, non-Polynesian minority group.
 Within this group, three-quarters were immigrants and only one-quarter were locally born.
-The foreign-born proportion was made up of those from China (36%), Taiwan (12%), Hong Kong (10%), and other countries (17%).
+The foreign-born proportion was made up of those from China (51%), Malaysia (6%), Taiwan (5%), Hong Kong (4%), and other countries (6%).

 1987 immigration policy change